PeerDiego/silent-test-script/sccm/readme.md

 > [!CAUTION]
 > This guidance has been tested and proven to work but __we cannot guarantee__ it will work in your environment.
 Please use the following as general guidance.

-## Preparation: Configure Your Runner Script
+## Preparation: Configure your runner script

 Obtain a copy of the runner script and configure it for your tenant.
 A version of the [*silent-tester-runner-windows.ps1*](./silent-tester-runner-windows.ps1) script which has been validated to work with the following SCCM guidance is provided for you here.